Material flow accounts and resource productivity

-Since 2000 the resource productivity of the EU economy increased by almost 40 %.
+Since 2000 the resource productivity of the EU economy increased by around 40 %.
 This was not a steady increase: Until the financial and economic crisis - which started in 2008 - the resource productivity growth was rather modest.
 In the following years the growth has been more pronounced (see Figure 1).

 An analysis of the resource productivity components, namely GDP and DMC, helps to explain these developments.
 Before 2008, GDP and DMC had been growing almost in parallel.
 Since then, the two components have been decoupling.

 Further information about resource productivity by countries can be found in another article on resource productivity statistics.
 Eurostat also provides information on labour productivity in an article on national accounts and GDP.

 Domestic extraction and physical trade